maybebyte/anthesis/how-to-find-the-best-software-for-you.md

 usually a matter of taking a moment to ask the right questions and look in the right places.

-One important thing to remember is that it's best to not let "perfect" get in the way of "good enough."
+One important thing to remember is that it's best to not let perfect get in the way of good enough.
 The best software for you is whatever allows you to achieve your goals while meeting your requirements.

-With that said, there's also no reason to let "adequate" get in the way of "even better." :)
+With that said, there's also no reason to let adequate get in the way of even better. :)

 Also, note that I rarely ever go through this formal of a process.
 Think of it as a collection of ideas that I wanted to organize.